yakobabada/currency-converter/README.md

 Currency converter
 ==================

-* this application is written in symfony 4
+* This application is written in symfony 4

 # Requirements